Mount Price (British Columbia): Volcanic history

 At least three phases of eruptive activity have been identified at Mount Price.
 The first eruptive phase 1.2 million years ago deposited hornblende (Note: Hornblende is a green to black amphibole mineral common in igneous and metamorphic rocks.) andesite lava and pyroclastic rocks on the floor of the cirque-like basin after an Early Pleistocene (Note: The Early Pleistocene is an unofficial sub-epoch that spans the Gelasian and Calabrian stages, which together cover a timespan ranging from 2.58 to 0.774 million years ago.) glacial event.
 During the Middle Pleistocene (Note: The Middle Pleistocene is a synonymous term for the Chibanian stage, which spans the time between 774,000 and 129,000 years ago.) about 300,000 years ago, volcanism of the second phase shifted westward and constructed the nearly symmetrical stratovolcano of Mount Price.
 Episodic eruptions during this phase of activity produced andesite and dacite lavas, as well as pyroclastic flows from Peléan activity.
 Later, the volcano was overridden by the Cordilleran Ice Sheet, which covered a large portion of western North America during glacial periods of the Quaternary.

 The Barrier is part of a thick lava flow that erupted from Clinker Peak between 15,000 and 8,000 years ago.

 After the Cordilleran Ice Sheet retreated from higher elevations less than 15,000 years ago, andesite eruptions of the third eruptive phase occurred from a satellite vent at Price Bay.
 These eruptions resulted in the creation of a small lava dome or scoria cone on Mount Price's northern flank with an elevation of 1788 m.
 Possibly contemporaneous volcanism occurred at Clinker Peak with the eruption of two hornblende-biotite (Note: Biotite is a dark green, black or brown mineral of the mica group.) andesite lava flows.
 They are both at least 300 m thick and 6 km long, extending to the northwest and southwest.
 Their unusually large thickness is due to them ponding and cooling against the Cordilleran Ice Sheet when it still filled valleys at lower elevations.
 Age estimates for this final volcanic phase have varied from 15,000 years ago to as recently as 8,000 years ago.

 A prominent feature of the Clinker Peak lava flows are the levees that demarcate the lava channels.
 The northwest lava flow forms a volcanic dam known as The Barrier.
 This retains the Garibaldi Lake system and has been the source of two large landslides in the past.
 The most recent major landslide in 1855–1856 resulted from failure along vertical rock fractures.
 It travelled 6 km down Rubble Creek to the Cheakamus River valley, depositing 30000000 m3 of rock.
-The southwest lava flow is in the upper reaches of the Culliton Creek valley and forms Clinker Ridge.
+The southwest lava flow is in the upper reaches of the Culliton Creek valley.
 Both lava flows form steep cliffs; the current face of The Barrier is a result of the mid-19th century landslide.